 Goal 1: Reduce hunger and increase food security of older adults who are experiencing barriers to good nutrition.
-Rationale: Good nutrition is essential to the health of older adults, and has been determined through this Area Plan's needs assessment process to be the highest priority need of older adults in Fresno and Madera counties.
+Rationale: Good nutrition is essential to the health of older adults, and has been determined through this Area Plan's needs assessment process to be determined through this Area Plan's needs assessment process to be the highest priority need of older adults in Fresno and Madera counties.
 Agencies on Aging are well-positioned to help meet this need through the home-delivered meals and congregate nutrition programs.

-Objective Projected Start Date Projected End Date Update Status A. Ensure good nutrition for older adults who are homebound, unable to shop for groceries, and unable to prepare a meal through provision of homedelivered meals for a minimum of 650 older adults each fiscal year.
-7/1/2022 6/30/2024 7/1/2021-6/30/2022: 1,706 Clients Served.
-7/1/22-3/31/2023- Clients Served: 1,640 B. Transition Congregate Nutrition program from COVID-19 mode of meal provision (delivery to homes of Congregate Nutrition program participants) to provision at senior and community centers as the State provides nutrition program guidance and as centers hosting the program are adequately staffed and demonstrate capability to comply with State and local COVID-19 operating requirements.
-12/1/2022 6/30/2023 Home delivery of meals to 888 Congregate Nutrition participants to end 6/30/23, with meal sites gradually reopening beginning 12/1/2022 C. Resume participation in the Senior Farmers' Market Nutrition Program beginning in fiscal year 2023-2024 (fiscal year 2022-2023 program cancelled due to COVID-19).
+Objective Projected Start Date Projected End Date Update Status A. Ensure good nutrition for older adults who are homebound, unable to shop for groceries, and unable to prepare a meal through provision of home-delivered meals for a minimum of 650 older adults each fiscal year.
+7/1/2020 6/30/2024 7/1/2020- 6/30/2021: 1,272 clients served.
+7/1/21-3/31/22: 1,292 clients served.
+B. Transition Congregate Nutrition program from COVID-19 mode of meal provision (delivery to homes of Congregate Nutrition program participants) to provision at senior and community centers as the State provides nutrition program guidance and as centers hosting the program are adequately staffed and demonstrate capability to comply with State and local COVID-19 operating requirements.
+7/1/2020 6/30/2023 Home delivery of meals to 1,092 Congregate Nutrition participants to end 6/30/22, with meal sites gradually reopening beginning 7/1/2022.
+C. Resume participation in the Senior Farmers' Market Nutrition Program beginning in fiscal year 2021-2022 (fiscal year 2020-2021 program cancelled due to COVID-19).
 The Agency on Aging will distribute \$25,000 worth of farmers' market vouchers to older adults who have low income to increase their nutrition through access to fresh fruit and vegetables.
-7/1/2023 6/30/2024 Program not offered in fiscal year 2022-2023 due to COVID-19 State of Emergency; if lifted, program will be offered in fiscal year 2023-2024.
+7/1/2021 6/30/2024 Program not offered in fiscal year 2021-2022 due to COVID-19 State of Emergency; if lifted, program will be offered in fiscal year 2022-2023.